Badran, Jammu and Kashmir

-Badran is a village located in district Budgam in the Indian administered union territory of Jammu and Kashmir.
+Badran is a village located in district Budgam ,3 km away from Magam Town and is situated on right side on Magam -Beerwah Road in the Indian administered union territory of Jammu and Kashmir.

 Geography

 Badran is a large village located in tehsil Magam in district Budgam in Jammu and Kashmir, India.
 It is 25 km away from Srinagar, the summer capital of the Jammu and Kashmir.
-Some of the nearby villages are Adina, Goigam, Kanihama (famous for Kani Shawl), Tarhama, Pethmakhama,Aripanthan etc.
+Some of the nearby villages are Adina, Goigam, Kanihama (famous for Kani Shawl), Tarhama, Pethmakhama, Aripanthan etc.

 Demography

 According to 2011 census of India, the population of village Badran is 4,036.
 However the population of children with age 0-6 is 814 which makes up 20.17% of total population of village.
 Average Sex Ratio of Badran village is 927 which is higher than Jammu and Kashmir state average of 889.
 Child Sex Ratio for the Badran as per census is 902, higher than Jammu and Kashmir average of 862.

 Education

 According to census of 2011, literacy rate of Badran village was 60.83% compared to 67.16% of Jammu and Kashmir.
 In Badran male literacy stands at 68.01% while female literacy rate was 53.15%.